zephyros-dev/blog/src/content/posts/gbww-10-years-plan.md

 [^3.18]: **Freud** Works

     - If you really have money to spare (and I mean it), then you can consider [The Revised Standard Edition of the Complete Psychological Works of Sigmund Freud](https://www.amazon.com/Revised-Standard-Complete-Psychological-Sigmund-ebook/dp/B0CYCZ7113)
+      - The Origin and Development of Psychoanalysis: Volume XI
+      - Civilization and Its Discontents: Volume XXI
+      - A General Introduction to Psychoanalysis: Volume XV - XVI

 [^3.7]: **Euclid**: Elements